 Finally, it is time to check the amount of light your Pothos is getting.

-And, if you have placed them outdoors or on the balcony, your pothos could be getting too much light.
+And, if you have placed them outdoors or on the balcony, your Pothos could be getting too much light.
 Here’s how you can check accurately!

 Lux Meter

-A lux meter can precisely measure the intensity of light your pothos is receiving on a daily basis.
-If you tend to have a problem identifying the lighting requirements for your plants, better invest in a lux meter!
+If you tend to have a problem identifying the lighting requirements for your plants, you better invest in a lux meter!

-On the contrary, your pothos will certainly tolerate something as low as 3,200 lux of light.
-And, you can continue placing them in the same spot, if you don’t mind stringy vines.
+And you can continue placing them in the same spot if you don’t mind stringy vines.

 The Hand Shadow Test

-Step 1: Place a white sheet of paper just above your pothos plant.
+Step 1: Place a white sheet of paper just above your Pothos plant.

 Step 2: Hold your hand (or a stick) about one foot above the paper.
 It is best to carry out this test at noon for accurate results.